wearetriple/dotnet-defaults/Patterns/Options.md

 The [options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-5.0) should be employed to configure services and expose environment variables.
 This pattern creates `IOptions<ConcreateClass>` in the DI container that contain the configuration.
 Using `Options.Create(new ConcreteClass { /* .. */ }` creates working `IOptions<ConcreteClass>` instances for use in unit tests.

+## When to use what

+- `IOptions<T>`: Available as singleton and does not change during lifetime of application.
+- `IOptionsSnapshot<T>`: Available as scoped service and fetches the latest configuration every time it is created.
+Useful when using configuration that can update independently from the application (KeyVault for example).
+- `IOptionsMonitor<T>`: Available as singleton and exposes an event that triggers once the configuration is updated.
+Can be useful when using configuration that can change frequently.

 ## Web Apps (.NET 5 & .NET Core 3.1)

 - Startup.cs: Add `services.AddOptions<ConcreteClass>()` to add `IOptions<ConcreteClass>` to the DI container.
 This `ConcreteClass` should be a simple POCO.